LightWare-Optoelectronics/LW20-Api/README.md

 serviceContext.streamCallback = streamResponse;
 ```

-You can then execute commands as follow:
+You can then execute commands as follows:

 ```c++
 executeCommand_GetProduct(&lw20, &serviceContext);